Nothing-Left-Outta-Ideas/Re-Alive/README.md

 # **How to be a better human and be healthy at the same time!**

+#### Below are the files of code repositiries for the rest of the pages we have created,

 - [Home](https://github.com/Vid-27/Re-Alive)
 - [Depression](https://github.com/Vid-27/Phase-1)
 - [Lonliness](https://github.com/Vid-27/Phase-2)